sanuli20231908-wq/Client-Server-Architecture-Smart-Campus-Sensor-Room-Management-API-/README.md

 In your report, explain the default lifecycle of a JAX-RS Resource class.
 Is a new instance instantiated for every incoming request, or does the runtime treat it as a singleton?
-Elaborate on how this architectural decision impacts the way you manage and synchronize your in-memory data structures (maps/lists) to prevent data loss or race con- ditions.
+Elaborate on how this architectural decision impacts the way you manage and synchronize your in-memory data structures (maps/lists) to vent data loss or race con- ditions.

 ##### Answer:

-In JAX-RS, the default lifecycle of a resource class is pre-request.
+In JAX-RS, the default lifecycle of a resource class is per-request.
 This means a new instance of the resource class is created for each incoming HTTP request and discarded after after the response is sent.

 Because of this behaviour, any data stored as instance variables inside the resource class will not persist between requests.
 To handle shared data in this project, a separate static `DataStore` class is used, where data is stored using collections such as `Map`.